Wolfhog7/Pong/README.md

+# Pong

-# A simple pong game.
+A simple pong game.

+Press any key to begin, arrow keys for movement.

+First to 5 wins!